AssetOrbit

 • Similar to the Ending Diagonal, both share the same number of sub-waves.

-• The difference lies in their position on the chart: the Diagonal develops in the direction of the larger trend, Triple Three moves against it.
+• The difference lies in their position on the chart: the Diagonal develops in the direction of the larger trend, and Triple Three moves against it.

 • The similarity in sub-waves between Triple Three and Ending Diagonal emphasizes the complexity of both patterns.